arriving & departing

 - Follow signs.
 Digital directional signs with ship names and terminal assignments are updated daily.

 - Await shore leave announcement.
-Passengers are typically not allowed ashore until several hours after the ship's arrival time.
-Most passegers leave the ship between 6:30 and 100 a.m.
+Passengers are typically not allowed to debark until several hours after the ship arrives back at Port Everglades.
+Most passengers leave the ship between 6:30 and 10 a.m.

 - Wait for a call.
-People coming to pick up returning cruise guests on weekends may park for free in our cell phone waiting lot at the Port Administration Building, 1850 Eller Drive, just past the security checkpoint at the I-595 entrance to the Port and at the lot north of Cruise Terminal 18.
+People coming to pick up returning cruise guests on weekends may park for free in our cell phone waiting lots located at the Port Administration Building, 1850 Eller Drive, just past the security checkpoint at the I-595 entrance to the Port, and at the lot north of Cruise Terminal 18.
 Paid parking is also available in the Parking Garages.

 - Visit U.S. Customs and Border Protection (CBP).
 Upon arrival in port, all baggage is brought to the Customs area for inspection.
-Cruise guests enrolled in CBP's Global Entry program should follow the signage directing them to the front of the line for processing.
+Cruise guests enrolled in CBP's Global Entry program should follow the signage directing them to the front of the line and present their Global Entry card to the Customs agent for processing.
 Global Entry is a CBP program that allows expedited clearance for pre-approved, low-risk travelers upon arrival back in the United States.
 All applicants undergo a rigorous background check and in-person interview before enrollment.
 To learn more about the Global Entry program, visit cbp.gov/global-entry/about.

 - Consider porter service.
 After inspection, you may use porter services hired by your cruise lines to deliver your bags to private cars, taxis, and limousines or to baggage trucks for direct delivery to the airport.
 Tipping is optional.

 - Extend your vacation.
 If you have a later flight, extend your stay with a tour of Greater Fort Lauderdale and Hollywood.
 Most cruise lines offer post-cruise shore excursions that take care of your transportation and luggage.